 How do you manually focus?

-Go to the manual mode of your smartphone camera and look for the MF icon.
-See the image for an example.
+Go to the manual mode of your smartphone camera and look for the MF icon to manually focus your smartphone camera.
 Tap the figure, and the function gets active.
 A slider appears on your screen, which allows you to focus manually.
 Give it a try.
 Find a shot with something in the foreground and background and try to focus on one of them.
 Easy, isn’t it?

 Most of the time, you will probably shoot with autofocus, but there are situations that manual focus is necessary.
 It will come in handy in these four situations: